ClickHouse/ClickHouse/docs/en/development/build.md

 ClickHouse is available in pre-built binaries and packages.
 Binaries are portable and can be run on any Linux flavour.

-The CI checks build on each commit to [ClickHouse](https://github.com/clickhouse/clickhouse/).
-To download the compiled build:
+The CI checks build the binaries on each commit to [ClickHouse](https://github.com/clickhouse/clickhouse/).
+To download them:

 1. Open the [commits list](https://github.com/ClickHouse/ClickHouse/commits/master)
 1. Choose a **Merge pull request** commit that includes the new feature, or was added after the new feature